 1. To display a list of all previously defined templates, from the SAP menu choose Logistics--> Logistics Execution --> Master Data --> Warehouse --> Storage Bin --> Create -->Automatically.

 5. You define the characteristics for all storage bins in the “Additional data” section of the screen.
-As a minimum, you must enter a storage section, storage bin type and maximum weight.
-Save the characteristics data.
+As a minimum, you must enter a storage section, storage bin type, and maximum weight.
+Save the characteristics of data.

 6. To generate the coordinates, choose Environment --> Create bins.
 The system displays a screen with the storage bin characteristics and the coordinates of all the bins that will be generated based on your entries.